How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 1. From the macOS Recovery window, select "Reinstall macOS X".

-Reinstall macOS Sonoma
+Reinstall macOS Sequoia

 1. Click "Continue" and follow the onscreen instructions.